- Start date

 This course is recommended for students who wish to concentrate their development more specifically on the age old tradition of life drawing.

 2. What you will study

 Figure Drawing covers a variety of techniques and drawing approaches and encourages students to experiment with different drawing materials.
-The majority of classes will involve studying the human form directly from a life model.
+The majority of classes will involve studying the human form directly from the artists life model.

-Students are encouraged to keep a visual diary, which demonstrates their life drawing practice, individual interests and the work of influential artists.
-This becomes a personal journal of their development during the course.
+Students are encouraged to keep a sketchbook, which demonstrates their life drawing practice, individual interests and the work of influential artists.
+This becomes a personal journal and visual diary of their development during the course.

 3. Entry requirements

 This course provides an excellent starting point for beginners learning how to draw from life or for more experienced students continuing to improve their drawing practice.
 Tuition will be tailored according to the students chosen level.